DiffusioNeRF: Regularizing Neural Radiance Fields with Denoising Diffusion Models: Introduction

 Various hand-crafted regularizers and learned priors have been proposed to tackle these issues: hand-engineered priors to constrain the scene geometry~\cite{barron2022mipnerf360,Niemeyer2021Regnerf}, learned priors that force plausible renderings from arbitrary views~\cite{Niemeyer2021Regnerf}, and methods that use single image depth and normal estimation~\cite{Yu2022MonoSDF,wang2022neuris} to provide high-level constraints on the estimated scene geometry.
 However, there are no approaches that learn a joint probability distribution of the scene geometry and color.

 Our contribution is leveraging denoising diffusion models (DDMs) as a learned prior over color and geometry.
 Specifically, we use an existing synthetic dataset to generate a dataset of RGBD patches to train our DDM.
 DDMs do not predict a probability for RGBD patch distribution.
 Rather, they provide the gradient of the log-probability of the RGBD patch distribution, \ie the negative direction to the noise predicted by DDM is equivalent to moving towards the modes of the RGBD patch distribution.
-As NeRFs are trained with stochastic gradient descent, gradients of log-probabilities are sufficient, as they can be backpropagated to NeRF networks during training to act as a regularizer; absolute probabilities are not required for this purpose.
+As NeRFs are trained with stochastic gradient descent, gradients of log-probabilities are sufficient, as they can be backpropagated to NeRF networks during training to act as a regularizer; probabilities are not required for this purpose.
 We demonstrate that the DDM gradient encourages NeRFs to fit density and color fields that are more physically plausible on the LLFF and DTU datasets.